Animal welfare group says Costco egg supplier mistreats hens

 "This is the type of inhumane, unhygienic and unsustainable practice that has no place in Costco's egg supply chain," Paul Shapiro, vice president of farm animal protection, said during a media conference call.

-Hillandale Farms said the employee that gathered the footage was to blame for the lapse in production standards and that he has since left the company voluntarily.
+Hillandale Farms said the employee that gathered the footage was to blame for the lapse in production standards and that he has since been fired.
 The company said it brought in two independent food safety and veterinary experts to review its operations and concluded that the Humane Society's findings "reflect an isolated incident."

 Hillandale provides eggs to some Costco stores under the brand name Nearby Eggs.
 The family-owned farm business is also an Eggland's Best LLC franchisee.